coin-or/coin-or.github.io/pages/developer/developer_introduction.md

 ### Project Web sites

-To create a project Web site, we recommend using Github Pages, a service provided by Github by which your project's site is hosted directly in your repository.
+To create a project Web site, we recommend using GitHub Pages, a service provided by GitHub by which your project's site is hosted directly in your repository.
 To get started, follow the instructions [here](https://help.github.com/en/github/working-with-github-pages/getting-started-with-github-pages).
 The instructions are very general and cover a lot of cases, so in case it's